p4-team/ctf/2016-03-12-0ctf/peoples_square/README.md

     C^R8  G^R9  K^RA  O^RB
     D^RC  H^RD  L^RE  P^RF

 Why bother with all that theory?
-Because now we are going to describe actual attack.
+Because now we are going to describe the actual attack.

 Assume that we can get ciphertexts for 256 chosen (by us) plaintexts - in such a way, that every byte is constant among all plaintexts, except one byte that gets every possible byte value.

 Example of such set could be for example:

 00 00 00 00 00 ...
 00

 01 00 00 00 00 ...
 00

 02 00 00 00 00 ...
 00

 03 00 00 00 00 ...
 00

 04 00 00 00 00 ...
 00

 ..

 FE 00 00 00 00 ...
 00

 FF 00 00 00 00 ...
 00

-Than we can represent AES state at the beggining with following matrix:
+Then we can represent AES state at the beginning with the following matrix:

     X   C   C   C
     C   C   C   C
     C   C   C   C
     C   C   C   C

-*Important* - C means that byte is the same on corresponging positions in matrix for every considered plaintext from our set.
+*Important* - C means that byte is the same on corresponding positions in matrix for every considered plaintext from our set.
 And X means that byte at that position gets *every possible byte value* for some considered plaintexts.

 So, let's check what AES will do with our set of chosen plaintexts: